digitalburritos/HW10_Event_Manager/readme.md

 7. Test API and cross reference DB
 ***
 ### Pytest Note (PLEASE READ THIS SECTION FULLY BEFORE TESTING)
-- When running pytests inside the containers you can use this to run all tests:
+- When running pytests inside the containers you can use this command to run all tests:
 `docker compose exec fastapi pytest`
-- You can also run a single test file as so:
+- You can also run a single test file with this command:
 `docker compose exec fastapi pytest tests/test_pass_val.py`

 ###  Keep in mind that the user data in the DB will be dropped.
 To ensure you can use the application again without running into Internal Error on openapi, do this:
+1. Go to http://localhost:5050 and delete the `alembic_version` table

-1. Run the container
+2. Run the container
 `docker compose up --build`

-2. While container is running, apply database migrations in a split terminal:
+3. While the container is running, apply database migrations in a split terminal using this command:
 `docker compose exec fastapi alembic upgrade head`

-- You will be able to Authorize your login and use the methods in the openapi
+- Now you will be able to Authorize your login to connect to your DB use the methods in the openapi http://localhost/docs